 The Midwest Model United Nations (MMUN) is an all-collegiate organization dedicated to the concept of a "Venture in Practical Education."
 It is designed to furnish a structure and forum for students to work with the most pressing international issues from a perspective outside of the classroom, and thus broaden their awareness of the world of politics.
 Representing the role of another nation's delegation to the United Nations, students further realize the difficulties and complexities of international relations.
 The Conference has three goals: to promote interest and understanding of the nations of the world; to help students gain a broader perspective of global issues and the role of the United Nations in world politics; and to encourage investigation into the field of international studies.

-Check also the official Midwest Model United Nations page.
+See the Midwest Model United Nations website for more information.

 The Articles of Incorporation of Pi Sigma Alpha state as one of its purposes "to stimulate scholarship and intelligent interest in political science."
 The society functions at the national level, sponsoring programs and events of value to the profession and teaching of political science, and at the chapter level.
 Each chapter is encouraged to provide a framework for enriching the exposure of its members and the wider university community to the study of government and issues of public concern.
 In January 2008, Pi Sigma Alpha hosted a mock presidential debate in which students portrayed the candidates, followed by dinner to watch the State of the Union address.
 PSA also sponsored cash prizes for the best submissions to Res Publica, the undergraduate political science journal.